Project Heads

 FU Berlin

-The project aims at combining novel techniques arising in machine learning with Kalman based filtering approaches for inverse problems.
-We will investigate subsampling strategies and surrogate enhanced variants to enhance performance in case of high dimensional data spaces and highly complex forward models.
-Strategies to incorporate constraints on the parameters will be developed by establishing the link to the Bayesian approach to inverse problems.
+The project aims to combine innovative machine learning techniques with Kalman-based filtering approaches for inverse problems.
+We will explore subsampling strategies and surrogate-enhanced variants to improve performance in high-dimensional data spaces and complex forward models.
+Additionally, we will develop strategies to incorporate constraints on parameters by linking them to the Bayesian approach to inverse problems [5].

-(1) Theoretical foundations of infinite-dimensional inference.
-We address the theory of (sub)-Gaussian measures in Hilbert- and Banach spaces [3] and seek to combine them with recent theory of infinite-dimensional estimation [2, MATH+ IN-8] in order to lay the groundwork for generalised results complementing ideas from workstream (2).
+(1) Theoretical Foundations of Infinite-Dimensional Inference: We address the theory of (sub)-Gaussian measures in Hilbert- and Banach spaces [2], seeking to combine these with recent advancements in infinite-dimensional estimation [1, MATH+ IN-8].
+Our goal is to lay the groundwork for generalized results that complement ideas from the second workstream.

-(2) Investigation of specific numerical schemes.
-We investigate properties of specific data-driven methodologies in Bayesian analysis, inverse problems and numerical analysis in order to understand their behaviour when applied to high-dimensional problems [1,4].
+(2) Investigation of Specific Numerical Schemes: We will examine data-driven methodologies in Bayesian analysis, inverse problems, and numerical analysis to understand their behavior in high-dimensional settings [4,3].

 [1] Mollenhauer, M., Mücke, N., & Sullivan, T. J. (2022).
 Learning linear operators: Infinite-dimensional regression as a well-behaved non-compact inverse problem. arXiv preprint arXiv:2211.08875.